denniswong0106/trip-saving-app/README.md

 In one terminal, `cd` into `react-front-end`.
 Run `npm install` or `yarn` to install the dependencies.
 Then run `npm start` or `yarn start`, and go to `localhost:3000` in your browser.

 In the other terminal, `cd` into `express-back-end`.
 Run `npm install` or `yarn` to install the dependencies, then `npm start` or `yarn start` to launch the server.

-In the browser, you can click on the button and see the data get loaded.

-If this doesn't work, please message me!

-## Next steps

-From here, you can start working on your project!

-As soon as the dependencies are installed, your Express server can serve JSON and static assets (like images) in response to API calls from the React app.
-You can get started on developing your React app, routing plan, etc. right away!
-Any request that isn't handled by React is passed on to the Express server.
-That means that you can call a route like `/api/users` from React using `fetch`, `axios`, or something else, and Express will receive it as though they originated from the same app.
-For routing, best practice is to namespace all of your data routes to `/api`, so that they don't clash with other routing schemes, like React Router.

 ### How to set up database